 Production and Quality Control-Control of jobbing, repetitive batch and continuous production.
 Manufacturing organizations, functions, inter relationships and information flow.
 Sampling techniques in quality control, control charts.
+Introduction to inventory control.
+Analysis of some engineering planning decisions.

 Introduction to Operations Research-The formation and optimization of mathematical models of industrial processes.
 The development of decision rules.
 Some techniques of operational research and applications, e.g. mathematical programming, queueing theory, inventory models, simulation.